stevencyrway/DBT_Testing/dbt_anothertest/README.md

-Welcome to your new dbt project!
+Welcome to my test DBT project.

-### Using the starter project

-Try running the following commands:
-- dbt run
-- dbt test
+### A test deployment to demonstrate skills

+Based on a digitalocean postgres server deployment for cost.

 ### Resources: